+- Concentration risk

+- Foreign Currency risk

+- Frontier Markets risk

+- · Liquidity risk

 - Class Hedging risk

-- · Counterparty risk
+- Counterparty risk

-- · Derivative Instruments risk
+- Derivative Instruments risk

-- · Emerging Markets risk

-- Equity risk

-- · Foreign Currency risk

-- · Frontier Markets risk

-- Liquidity risk

-- Market risk

-- · Participatory Notes risk
+- Participatory Notes risk

-- Value Stocks risk
+- Securities Lending risk

-Global Exposure The Commitment Approach is used to calculate the Global Exposure of the Fund.
+The Commitment Approach is used to calculate the Global Exposure of the Fund.

-Investment Manager(s) Franklin Templeton Investment Management Limited advisory services in respect of some or all of the assets of the Fund to Franklin Templeton Investments (ME) Limited, which acts as sub-investment manager.
+The Investment Manager has delegated, under its responsibility, all or part of the day-to-day conduct of its investment management responsibilities and investment advisory services in respect of some or all of the assets of the Fund to Franklin Templeton Investments (ME) Limited, which acts as sub-investment manager.